Hiragana, having it up my watch

 What is the App like?

-If you only use Hiragana to write this, it would be
+If you only use Hiragana letters to write this, it would be...

-(A) わたし は なつ が すき です [watasi wa natu ga suki desu].
+(A) わたし は なつ が すき [watasi wa natu ga suki].

-(B) 私 は 夏 が 好き です [watasi wa natu ga suki desu].
+(B) 私 は 夏 が 好き [watasi wa natu ga suki].

-As you see, even though the face of (A) is different from the face of (B), both of them are exactly the same meaning.
-What is difference is that some words are replaced to Kanji character, such as
+Even though the face of (B) is different from the face of (A), all of them are exactly the same meaning.

 - わたし or 私, means [ I ].